 I don’t know about you, but the hardest thing about writing my blog posts is getting started.
 Crafting that opening paragraph – that “engage them or lose them” introduction part – is tough.

-A tip I picked up from Rachel Meeks’s popular e-book Simple Blogging is to write your first draft without hitting the Delete key.
+A tip I picked up from Rachel Meeks’s popular e-book Simple Blogging (unfortunately, no longer in print) is to write your first draft without hitting the Delete key.
 Just keep forging ahead in your blog post, knowing that you’ll be revisiting it to clean things up and make things sound great later.
 This way, all your writing time is productive time, and you won’t experience writer’s block when you’re just getting warmed up.

 This can mean different things for different people.
 If you’re a small- to mid-sized blogger without lots of pressure from blog sponsors or needy readers, you have the luxury of writing on your terms.